Fifer Scissors are one of the hardest ab exercises – according to the internet.

 After googling, I found a bunch of information that led back to an old school p90x video.
-I watched the clip and realized I’ve been doing the “Fifer Scissor”, but differently.
+I watched the clip and realized I’ve been doing “Fifer Scissors”, but differently.
 The Angel version is with toes pointed and legs in maximum extension.
-Angel calls it “Dancer Legs” – because it makes Angel feel like a dancer.
+My clients know it as “Dancer Legs”.

-For the purpose of this article, I’ll refer to the exercise as Fifer Scissors.
-I’ll break down how to do it, what it works, modifications, and whether or not you should try it.
+For the purpose of this article, I’ll refer to it as the Fifer Scissors exercise.
+I’ll break down how to do it, what it works, modifications, and whether or not you should try fifer scissors.

 Let’s get into it.

 In 2005, Tony Horton launched the infamous p90x.
 I didn’t own the dvd set but I was able to try a workout here and there when visiting friends who did.
 I loved it.
 The workout series featured regular people undergoing a 90 day transformation.
 In a 2007 video, a participant named Scotty Fifer dominated one of the ab exercises.
 It stood out because that particular exercise was loathed by all p90xers.

 “Those were the hardest part of the video!
 Even though I had a six pack, I could never do all the fifer scissors!!”

 After Scotty’s debut, Tony coined the exercise Fifer Scissors P90x.
 I don’t know what it was called before and it doesn’t matter.
 It belongs to Scotty Fifer.

 - The abdominals are used isometrically to stabilize the body while the legs lift and lower.